 It is critical to register using the instructions above to be considered as a potential peer reviewer.

 The online registration requires you to submit your resume in a PDF format only; please ensure your resume (maximum of 5 pages) includes a brief list of career highlights and/or outlines your specific expertise either in evaluation or in the i3 priority areas for which you would like to be considered as a reviewer.
 Please do not exceed the five-page limit for resumes.

 When the system prompts you for your areas of specialization, please ensure you select at least one specialization area of which you have expertise that relates to the i3 priority areas, such as: “school leadership,” “strategy management,” “school turnaround models,” “student services,” “professional development,” “STEM,” “education technology,” "data driven instruction," "non-cognitive factors," "school reform," "standards," or “rural education.”

 If you desire, you may indicate additional areas of expertise outside of the i3 Absolute Priorities (e.g., “charter schools” or “evidence standards”) to indicate complementary areas of expertise, but you are not required to do so.

 PROGRAM INFORMATION: For more information about the i3 Program, go to http://www2.ed.gov/programs/innovation/index.html.
-If you have any additional questions, please email the i3 Peer Review inbox at email@example.com.
+Please direct all questions, to the i3 Peer Review inbox at email@example.com.

 To become a member of the i3 distribution list and receive i3 updates, please go to the following link: https://public.govdelivery.com/accounts/USED/subscriber/new?topic_id=USED_15.